harmanpreet93/heterogeneous-graph-search/README.md

-# Heterogeneous Graph Search
+## Heterogeneous Graph Search

 In this project we aim to implement searching in a heterogeneous graph network.
 To achieve this, the implementation was divided into two phases.
 Phase 1 includes data extraction and filtering, and organisation of data in a graph based database.
 Phase 2 includes defining weights for adjacent nodes and edges depending upon various attributes so as to find the nodes “nearest” to each other with respect to the distance metric defined in this regard.

-## Phase 1.
+### Phase 1.
 Data Extraction, Filtering and Organisation:

-### A. Data Extraction
+#### A. Data Extraction

 For this project, we used a subset of the IMDB database, which was provided for use at [http://ftp.fu-berlin.de/pub/misc/movies/database/](http://www.imdb.com/interfaces).
-The data was downloaded from the ftp server at [http://ftp.fu-berlin.de/pub/misc/movies/database/](http://ftp.fu-berlin.de/pub/misc/movies/database/) in the form of list files containing unstructured information about actors, directors, genres, movies. plots, cinematographers, etc. The list files for only actors, actresses, directors,  movies, movie-ratings, and genres were extracted, containing the following data format:
+The data was downloaded in the form of list files containing unstructured information about actors, directors, genres, movies. plots, cinematographers, etc. The list files for only actors, actresses, directors,  movies, movie-ratings, and genres were extracted, containing the following data format:

 **Actors**:
-*(Lastname, Firstname #TITLE <!(detail)/> <!(detail)/> <![role]/> <!<billingPosition>/>)* **Actresses**:
+*(Lastname, Firstname #TITLE <!(detail)/> <!(detail)/> <![role]/> <!<billingPosition>/>)*

+**Actresses**:
-*(Lastname, Firstname #TITLE <!(detail)/> <!(detail)/> <![role]/> <!<billingPosition>/>)* **Directors**:
+*(Lastname, Firstname #TITLE <!(detail)/> <!(detail)/> <![role]/> <!<billingPosition>/>)*

+**Directors**:
-*(Lastname, Firstname #TITLE <!(detail)/>)* **Ratings**:
+*(Lastname, Firstname #TITLE <!(detail)/>)*

+**Ratings**:
 *(Dist.Num Votes Rank #TITLE)*

 **Movies**:
 *(#TITLE Year)*

 **Genres**:
 *(#TITLE Genre)*

-*Legend*:
+**_Legend_**:
  <!xxx/>: optional
  #TITLE:
 name (year) <!(info)/> <!{<!episodeName/><!{episodeNum}/>}/> <!{{SUSPENDED}}/>

-### B. Data Filtering
+#### B. Data Filtering
 The next step was to structure and filter the data properly as per the requirements of the project.
 The list files were used to generate structured CSV files for each of the entities.
 Each CSV file was obtained after multiple levels of filters applied using python scripts.
 The filters applied, and the data statistics obtained after each step are described below.

 1. Converting list files to CSV files